doctrine-extensions/DoctrineExtensions/doc/loggable.md

 - ORM and ODM support using same listener
 - Can be nested with other behaviors
 - Objects can be reverted to previous versions
-- Attributes, Annotation, Yaml and Xml mapping support for extensions
+- Attributes, Annotation and Xml mapping support for extensions

 This article will cover the basic installation and functionality of **Loggable** behavior